Carpometacarpal joint dislocation

-The following injuries should be actively searched for or raise the suspicion of in CMC joint dislocations:
+The following injuries should raise the suspicion of carpometacarpal joint dislocations:

 - hook of hamate fracture